In the April 2014 Newsletter we published an article on variable stars with close companion causing problems with their photometry.

 In this page we give more information and updated tables so you can be aware of the stars that are causing problems or have caused problems in the past.

-We will be updating this information with more stars in the future.
+We are periodically updating this information with more stars so always check the date of the current version.

 If you find a problem similar to those described in the Newsletter article, please let us know.